Schrank/schrank.github.com/_posts/articles/2012-11-27-Multiple-Uploader-Logged-IE-Out.md

 	# disable user agent verification to not break multiple image upload

 I have really NO idea, why everything works, when I turn on this option, but afterwards I wasn't longer logged out after uploading an image.
+So just change the setting to:

+	suhosin.session.cryptua = on